ArunKumar0047/AI_Web_Agent/README.md

      - `submit_form` : used to submit the form once filled

 2. The agent's prompt is made in such a way that the details that needs to be filled in the form are extracted from the user's text input along with the link to the form.
-4. So after parsing the values from the input, the agent uses the `load_page` to start the webpage initially.
+4. So after parsing the values from the input, the agent uses the `load_page` tool to start the webpage initially.
 5. Relative xpath is used to find the location of the specific input elements.
 The prompt is pre-defined as to the input fields in the form.
 This is done to ease the finding of the location of the elements in the forms page.
 6. Once the labels are found, the necessary inputs or checks that need to be done in that label are implemented by the agent.
+If the input is a text, then `fill_text_input` tool is called with the label and value or if it is a radio or checkbox then `select_radio_or_checkbox` tool is called
 7. The agent's output and the output from the tools are loogged and can also be found in the intermediate_steps of the agent
-8. After filling out, the agent calls the submit tool to submit the form.
+8. After filling out, the agent calls the `submit_form` tool to submit the form.

 ### How to run?
 - `pip install -r requirements.txt` : install all the necessary libraries required to run the agent